taufik-nurrohman/markdown/README.md

 ### Task List

 I am against the task list feature because it promotes the abuse of form input elements, which is a bad practice.
-Although it does display a checkbox interface correctly, I still believe that input elements should be used inside a form element.
+Although it does display a check box interface correctly, I still believe that input elements should be used inside a form element.
 Several Unicode symbols, such as &#x2610; and &#x2612;, are more suitable and easier to read from the Markdown source.
 This means that the task list feature can actually be made using the standard list feature:

 ~~~ md
 - ☒ asdf